Pros & Cons of Living in the Tri-Cities

 SO.
 MUCH.
 FRESH PRODUCE!
 From late spring to early fall, the McGee house is filled with strawberries, blueberries, tomatoes, cucumbers, watermelons, and more — all picked fresh from our local farmer’s markets.

 Farmers and vendors come in from Moses Lake to the north and Hermiston to the south.
 All three cities have weekly farmer’s markets, and they each happen on a different day of the week so you can shop the one that’s most convenient.
-West Richland is also starting to host its own market; right now, it’s happening every other week and maybe it’ll also become a weekly fixture in the years ahead.
+West Richland also hosts its own market every other week, and a few local businesses host markets, too.

 We had hard water when I was growing up in Southern California, but we also had a water softener, so it didn’t bother me.
 You’ll want to make sure you have a water softener at your home in the Tri-Cities, too.
 The hard water can stain your glass shower door; we wipe ours down every day as soon as the showers are finished, and regularly use glass cleaner on the door, too.
 It can also stain your windows and fences if you don’t have your sprinklers aimed properly.